natemcintosh/geographiclib-go/README.md

 Author: Nathan McIntosh

 ### About
-A golang port of geographiclib, as well as a C wrapper using cgo.
-This repository aims to provide all functionality in both the C wrapper and the go implementation.
+A golang port of [geographiclib](https://geographiclib.sourceforge.io/).

 ### Aims
- - Mimic the [rust port](https://github.com/georust/geographiclib-rs) and the [python port](https://pypi.org/project/geographiclib/) as closely as possible
+ - Mimic the [rust port](https://github.com/georust/geographiclib-rs), the [python port](https://pypi.org/project/geographiclib/), and the [java port](https://github.com/geographiclib/geographiclib-java) as closely as possible
- - Test as extensively as possible
+ - Test as extensively as possible.
+Match all the rust, python, and java tests
- - Provide useful benchmarks comparing the go implementation to the c-wrapper version

 ### Progress
 - [X] Go translation